mongodb-developer/kotlin-driver-quick-start/Readme.md

 val client = MongoClient.create(connectionString = connectString)
 ```

-And then with that, we can connect to the database, `sample_restaurants` which is a restaurant [sample dataset][2] in Atlas ,that help developer
+And second then with that, we can connect to the database, `sample_restaurants` which is sample dataset for restaurants.
+[Sample dataset][2] is
-learn and explore MongoDB in a realistic environment and would also help us build more realistic application.
+a great way of explore the platform and enabling to build more realistic POC to validate your idea's.
+To learn how to seed your first Atlas
+database with sample data [here][2].

 ```kotlin
 val databaseName = "sample_restaurants"